What Is Silk'n ReVit?

 Does That Mean The Silk’n ReVit Sucks?

-If you’re interested in purchasing a home microdermabrasion device and do want to comparison shop, this article compares the “Top 3 Home Microdermabrasion Devices of 2015”—listing my personal favorite, the Kendal HB-SF01.
+If you’re interested in purchasing a home microdermabrasion device and do want to compare Silk’n ReVit to the competition, this article compares the “Top 3 Home Microdermabrasion Devices of 2015”—listing my personal favorite, the Kendal HB-SF01.